RyanParsley/rpdc/src/content/note/Tag-Component.md

 ## Chef's Kiss third draft

 The trick to getting inferred types back in action hinges around leveraging a Props interface.
-I presume I want to do more often than not.
+I'm new to Astro, but I suspect you want to make use of this interface more often than not.
 In this interface, I opted to make use a type union that expresses all the collection types that I'm accounting for.

 ```typescript
 import type { CollectionEntry } from "astro:content";